 If you are a Michigan resident you have free access to research databases that are safe for all ages.
 There are specific ones for the different age levels and topics.
 If you are not a Michigan resident check with your state, local or school library for access to World Book or a similar resource.

-Go to Michigan eLibrary and click on Kids>Homework Helpers>Early World of Learning by World Book.
-As a Michigan resident you should be able to have access for FREE.
-It may ask you for your drivers license or library card from home.
+Go to Michigan eLibrary and click on Kids>Early World of Learning by World Book.
+As a Michigan resident, you should be able to have access for FREE.
+It may ask you for your driver's license or a library card from home.
 You will have to enter it to be able to access the resources.
 All public and school libraries in Michigan should give you immediate access without asking for identification.

 Students will choose an image and click on it.
 Under each image are more images narrowing down the topic.
 The students do not need to type any information.
 The articles are also read to the students.

 World Book also has a higher level encyclopedia for Grades K-5 called World Books Kids.
-It is also under Homework Helpers in MeL.
 If students have a higher reading level, this may be used in conjunction with the Early World of Learning.

 - The teacher introduces a topic that he/she would like the students to learn more about.